ShuiRuTian/time-analytics-webpack-plugin/README.md

 # time-analytics-webpack-plugin
 Profiling is the base of optimise.

+This plugin is still in an pretty early eage, the API is not forzen and might be changed.

+Consider about this, maybe you want to enable type-check so that you could know the option is changed.
 ## How to use it
 Wrap the config, and use the wrapped config.